jamesphilbrick/personal-site/docs/blog/posts/yorkshire-three-peaks.md

 ## Day 1 - Ingleborough
 We intended on parking in the [Yorkshire Dales National Park Car Park](https://maps.app.goo.gl/ydQgiVpizabpCwFk7) in Horton in Ribblesdale, but it was full to the brim.
 Luckily the field just over the bridge had been opened up as an overflow carpark, with a fee of $£5$ or so.

 The first summit up Ingleborough was *bleak*.
 I won't sugar coat it.
 The start was alright up to the train station and over the first few hills.
 We were passing loads of ultra-marathoners who were finishing a race of all three peaks; some looked like they were having the time of their life, and others looked like they were on the edge of death.
-Once we started gaining some actual altitude on the mountain face, we stared to share in their pain.
+Once we started gaining some actual altitude on the mountain face, we started to share in their pain.
 The wind picked up and so did the rain - a consistent theme throughout: sodden soaking wetness!
 We were slugging our way up whilst earning a new appreciation for shelter.
 It's like when you get sick and regret taking it for granted when you're healthy, except we regretted taking for granted all the times we had a wall to stop the sodding wind and rain from being blown into our eyes.
 To further dampen our spirits, we were passed by a rescue team coming down with somebody on a stretcher.
 I assume it was one of the marathoners who, in his exhaustion, stepped on a rock which looked a lot more solid than it felt...
 We flattened ourselves against a wall about halfway up to eat our lunch before continuing up to the summit.
 The summit which was, like any other fine English day, was completely blanketed in cloud and mist.
 The path to the actual summit beacon was also uncharacteristically ambiguous, I was essentially relying on OpenStreetMap (which is a lot better than a lot of other maps providers in terms of listing footpaths and walkways by the way) to plot a course.
 That must be what pilots feel like when flying with no visibility - just trusting their instruments.
 At least we had a gradient under our feet to keep us moving along.
 There were *loads* of people at the top, many of whom obviously belonged to some group excursion.
 We didn't stick around though and to get out of the mist, we headed straight down to the campsite.
 The descent was a lot more cheery than the ascent, we were better sheltered, the rain had stopped (but the wet grass still left our feet swimming), and we were greeting lots of cheery passers-by.

 ![](../../assets/Pasted%20image%2020250526205203.png)
 /// caption